pulumi/docs/content/blog/build-publish-containers-iac/index.md

 ## Prepare a Container Registry

 The first step is to simply prepare a new container _registry_.
-A registry holds one or more _repositories_, each of which can store and serve many different container images with different tags and versoins.
+A registry holds one or more _repositories_, each of which can store and serve many different container images with different tags and versions.
 Afterwards, we'll show how to build and publish to this registry.

 The specific details of how to prepare your registry differ by cloud provider, often significantly, particularly when it comes to authenticating.
 Pick your cloud provider to see the details: